GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 ### Google APIs

-Lastly, let's have a brief look at Google's APIs and how they are affected by Consent Mode v2.
-APIs are yet another way for advertisers to ingest data into Google's system helping them to enable remarketing use cases (e.g., Customer Match via API upload) or send offline conversions with 1PD (e.g., Enhanced Conversions for Leads).
+Lastly, let's briefly look at Google's APIs and how they are affected by Consent Mode v2.
+APIs are yet another way for advertisers to ingest data into Google's system, helping them to enable remarketing use cases (e.g., Customer Match via API upload) or send offline conversions with 1PD (e.g., Enhanced Conversions for Leads).
 Hence, advertisers must also send users' consent signals for these data points to ensure a comprehensively designed system from Google's perspective.

 For example, the Google Ads API introduced an update by incorporating the `Consent` object.
 This object is now a prerequisite for data uploads associated with call conversions, click conversions, Customer Match, and Store Sales, in line with how consent is managed within the remaining ecosystem.
 Advertisers must now explicitly set consent for each data interaction, as detailed below: